LoRA-DA: Data-Aware Initialization for Low-Rank Adaptation via Asymptotic Analysis: Conclusion

 \section{Conclusion}

 We theoretically derive a data-aware initialization method for LoRA via asymptotic analysis.
-The method estimates a variance term from Fisher information and an anisotropy-aware bias term from the Fisher-gradient, and combines them to construct the initialization subspace.
-Building on this theory, we propose \ourmethod{}, which uses a small set of target domain samples to compute LoRA initialization.
-On NLU and NLG benchmarks, \ourmethod{} improves final accuracy over prior LoRA initializations and remains effective under the frozen-$\bm{A}$ setting.
+The proposed formulation decomposes the expected estimation error into a variance term characterized by the Fisher information and an anisotropy-aware bias term captured by the Fisher-gradient, and combines them to construct the initialization subspace.
+Based on this theory, we propose \ourmethod{}, which uses a small set of target samples to compute LoRA initialization.
+On NLU and NLG benchmarks, \ourmethod{} improves final accuracy over prior LoRA initializations.
 Supplementary studies show faster and more stable convergence, robustness across ranks, and only a small initialization overhead.